 Drama Studies students will spend time in the theatre archives at the National Library of Scotland, which houses early editions of Shakespeare, texts of stage adaptations of Sir Walter Scott, playbills and advertisements from the 19th century, Fringe material, theatre ephemera, and so much more.

-In addition, the trip in 2023 will include three days in London.
+In addition, the trip will include three days in London.
 This portion of the trip will include a tour of the city’s famous sites.
-Students will also visit the world-famous Odeon Luxe Leicester Square cinema and attend a theatrical production in the historic West End.
+Students will also attend a theatrical production in the historic West End.

 Screen Studies students will also have an opportunity to delve into the archives at the British Film Institute where they can explore its collections of original film scripts, pressbooks, promotional materials, videos, ephemera, and more.